The Mission with a vision

 - 48% of Indian girls are completely unaware of what periods are at the time of their first period

-- 1 in 5 women in the United Kingdom are bullied about their periods
+- 1 out of 5 women are bullied about their periods in England

 The Impact on Society

-Non-accessibility of period products: An issue needs to be addressed globally
+Non-accessibility of hygiene products: An issue that needs everyone’s attention globally

-The lack of basic facilities and the knowledge limit the girls from carrying out their daily activities and lead a life that is without any limitations.
-They adjust even with the basic needs of going to school to seek education, socializing with people, or sometimes even skip going to work.
-Thus, it is the need of the hour to educate the girls at home and in the schools in the right manner without making it a big deal.
-The right knowledge leads to the right path and hence, helps in the progress.
+The non-accessibility of hygiene products, facilities and proper education is known as Period Poverty and it is prevalent in the most developed nations.
+The girls around the globe continue to make adjustments when it comes to their periods.
+The lack of basic facilities and understanding about it restrict the girls from carrying out their daily activities and lead a normal life without limitations.
+They start adjusting even with the basic need of attending the school to seek education, meeting people, or sometimes skip professional obligations.
+Thus, it is the need of the hour to educate our girls from the very beginning at home and in the schools in the right manner, making them comprehend that it’s not a big deal.
+The right knowledge leads to the right path and makes us walk the path of progress.

-- 70% of girls in India do not know about periods when they experience it for the first time.
+- When experiencing it for the first time, 70% of girls in India do not know about periods

-- 1 out of 10 girls in Africa miss school during their periods.
+- 1 out of 10 girls miss going to school during their periods in Africa.

 India still fastened its roots to the idea of treating Periods as a monster.
 Let’s overcome it!